onify/install/hub/docker/README.md

 ### Docker

-You need to have Docker installed, like [Docker Swarm](https://docs.docker.com/get-started/swarm-deploy/) or [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+You need to have Docker installed, see https://docs.docker.com/engine/install/.

 ### Access to container images